rikkiimare/Planning-for-High-Availability-and-Incident-Response/project/README.md

 <!-- Point your local web browser to http://localhost:8888 for Grafana access and http://localhost:8889 for Prometheus access -->

 Get the DNS of your load balancer provisioned to access Grafana.
 You can find this by opening your AWS console and going to EC2 -> Load Balancers and selecting the load balancer provisioned.
 The DNS name of it will be listed below that you can copy and paste into your browser.
 Type that into your web browser to access Grafana.

 Login to Grafana with `admin` for the username and `prom-operator` for the password.
+**< END VIDEO 3 >**

 12. Install Postman from [here](https://www.postman.com/downloads/).
 See additional instructions for [importing the collection, and enviroment files](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-postman-data)